2018 Hawaii earthquake: Earthquake

 Further analysis of Love waves, whose radiation pattern gives greater discrimination on low-angle dips, indicate that the rupture occurred on a plane dipping at about 7°, consistent with it happening at the base of the Hawaiian volcanic rocks, where they overlie sedimentary rocks on the earlier seafloor.
 The calculated low rupture speed is also consistent with propagation along a relatively weak zone.
 This would make it similar to the 1975 Kalapana earthquake.

 Damage

-The quake damaged many buildings, caused landslides that damaged shorelines, and caused cracks in a road, causing it to be shut down.
+The quake slightly damaged some buildings, caused landslides that damaged shorelines, and cracks in a road, causing it to be shut down.